kevinwlu/iot/lesson4/README.md

 # <a href="https://goo.gl/bhktY0">Lesson 4</a>: Django and Flask

-## Labs A and B: Django and Django REST
+## Labs 4A and 4B: Django and Django REST

 ### Install Django and Django REST framework
 ```sh